DavidVentura/PicoPico/LOG.md

 Realized that copying the backbuffer to screen takes 11.5ms because the SPI clock frequency is set to 30MHz.
 Setting it to 62.5MHz (number from `GameTiger` repo) makes the transfer take ~4ms.

+# Thu May 5

+I ran out of memory again, when trying to run "Rockets!".
+After a lot of poking around with the linker map, I realized that the static assets (cart data, font, stdlib) weren't declared as `const`!
+Making them `const` released ~50KB.
+I also looked for some easy memory and noticed I was allocating a static 32KB buffer for the code _text_ which is not used after Lua initializes the VM; so I made that dynamic memory and freed it after using it.
+Easy 32KB.
+I'll probably release another 10KB later.

+Struggling with the performance of `Rockets!`, seems that manually drawing rotated sprites, pixel by pixel, is _slow_.
+Not sure why, these ~400 calculations take ~30ms.

+Will first look at converting the SPI transfers to 16bit wide (been pending for a bit..) and maybe after use the new 240x240 screen I got